rharish101/label-noise-and-generalization/README.md

 # Label Noise, Schedulers and Generalization

 This is a repository for my semester project (Research in Computer Science: 263-0600-00L) under the [Data Analytics group](http://da.inf.ethz.ch/) at ETH Zürich in the fall semester of 2021.
+For a detailed explanation of the idea, the approach and the findings, please check the [project report](./report.pdf).

 #### Advisors
 * Antonio Orvieto